jtrfp/terminal-recall/README.md

 Terminal Recall (TRCL) is part of the Java Terminal Reality File Parsers project (jTRFP.org).

+### Nightly Builds
 TRCL is currently in a playable development phase.
-Because it is not yet close to being released (it changes too much), it must be built from source.
+Automated nightly builds are available at the SourceForge page:
+ (https://sourceforge.net/projects/terminal-recall/files/?source=navbar) without need for the build environment listed below.

 ### Not A Source-Port
 This is a [cleanroom](https://en.wikipedia.org/wiki/Clean_room_design) re-implementation of the engine based on reverse-engineering specs.